NASCAR Cup Series at Atlanta Motor Speedway: History

 From 1987 until 2001, the race was scheduled as the final race of the NASCAR season, and thus was typically the event in which the champion was decided.
 Several times, however, the championship had already been clinched prior to this race, rendering the race anticlimactic.
 In some cases, the championship would be decided the moment the points leader took the green flag to start the race – effectively clinching enough championship points by finishing last or better.
 Other times the championship might be decided early or mid-race, well before the checkered flag.
 For instance, in the 1993 race, Dale Earnhardt needed to finish 34th or better to mathematically clinch the championship.
 On lap 117 of 328, eight cars had dropped out of the race (including teammate Neil Bonnett in an intentional start and park).
 That meant Earnhardt could finish no worse than 34th and had effectively clinched the title before the race had reached the halfway point.

 The 1992 race marked the final race for Richard Petty, and coincidentally, the debut for Jeff Gordon.
 With six drivers eligible for the Winston Cup Championship, the race is widely regarded as one of the greatest NASCAR races of all time.
 Alan Kulwicki, who finished second in the race, edged out Bill Elliott, the race winner, by leading one more lap in the race.
 Kulwicki won the NASCAR Winston Cup title by a then-record margin of only 10 points.

 The 1998 race was run mostly at night after a long rain delay; despite the inexperience with the lights, newly installed for an Indy Racing League race, NASCAR and the teams agreed to attempt finishing the race at night.
 It was shortened to 221 laps because it was after 11:00 p.m.
 EST and NASCAR wanted to "get the fans out at a decent hour".
 The 1999 Cracker Barrel 500 also ended at night.
-This would mark a springboard of sorts at finishing delayed races at night by utilizing a track's permanent lighting system.
+This would mark a springboard of sorts for finishing delayed races at night by utilizing a track's permanent lighting system.

-In 2001, the race was scheduled as the season finale, however, it ended up being the second-to-last race.
+In 2001, the race was scheduled as the season finale; however, it ended up being the second-to-last race.
 The New Hampshire 300 was postponed from September 16 to the Friday after Thanksgiving, due to 9/11.
-Beginning in 2002 the race was moved to mid-October as NASCAR elected to hold its final race at Homestead-Miami Speedway instead of Atlanta.
+Beginning in 2002 the race was moved to mid-October as NASCAR elected to hold its final race at Homestead–Miami Speedway instead of Atlanta.
 The 2003 race started a tradition of night qualifying at Atlanta, which has carried over to the spring race as well.